L-HT/TwoMachineFlowShopBuffers/README.md

 to install this package.

 An example on how to call some basic functions can be found in `example.R` located in the subdirectory `tests`.

+The zip files contain the scripts used to perform the experiment and subsequent evaluation.